 To illustrate how well the tests distinguish age groups, we conduct the testing procedures on subsets of the whole data so that ME-full and SCF-full are applicable.
-We randomly select 500 images from each group and repeat 500 times for each experiment.
-Since this dataset has a lot of noise, we set the significance level to be 0.001.
+We randomly select 500 images from each group and repeat the experiment 500 times.
+Since this dataset has a lot of noise, we set the significance level to 0.001.

 The power of the tests is shown in Table \ref{tab:image}.
-Since this dataset has pretty strong signals, all tests can tell the difference between two age groups easily.
+Since this dataset has strong signals, all tests can easily distinguish between two age groups.
 However, the existing tests cannot capture the difference well in some cases.
 For example, SCF-full has 0 power in comparing the 30-35 and 35-40 age groups.
 MMD-B has low power in comparing 35-40 vs. 40-45 and 40-45 vs. 45-50.
 On the other hand, the new test consistently has high power in all these comparisons.